 In order to bridge the conceptual descriptions of the variables and the computational realization in application systems, we need to model the inferential mechanism that derives the variable values needed for the judgment from information and context available in practical systems.
-This paper presents a domain-independent computational model of social causality and responsibility by inferring the key variables from plan knowledge and communication.
+This report presents a domain-independent computational model of social causality and responsibility.
+The model infers the key variables from plan knowledge and communication.
 To assess the veracity of the approach in modeling human social inference, we conduct empirical studies to evaluate and compare the model with several other models of responsibility and blame.

-In this paper, we first introduce the judgment process and how the key variables are utilized in the process, and then present the computational model.
+In the rest of the report, we first introduce the judgment process and how the key variables are utilized in the process, and then present the computational model.
 We finally evaluate the model using empirical data and compare our approach with the related work.

-2 Judgment Process and Key Variables
+2. Judgment Process and Key Variables